milky2028/avhc/README.md

   After the Rolling Stone article, 80% of traffic was mobile.
 Simulate responsive sizes with Chrome devtools.

-* Cloud functions for post-order processing and post-order email.
+* Cloud functions for post-order processing
+   Add order to Shopify
+   Send confirmation email (rely on Shopify for this?)
+   Get payment for order via Fortress
 * Performance timing with the Performance Timings API
 * Page to edit default user account info
 * PWA install prompt on orders page